Corey Tochor was first elected to the Saskatchewan Legislature in the 2011 provincial election. He was re-elected in 2016.

 Prior to entering politics, Corey was a local Saskatoon entrepreneur who owned and operated Health Conveyance Inc., a communications company that provides electronic messaging in health facilities across the province.

 Corey has been very active in his local community as past vice-president of the Kinsmen Club of Saskatoon and has volunteered on the corporate board for Telemiracle 33.
 He has also served as treasurer of the Kinsmen Activity Place House, which is a community center supporting Saskatoon’s inner city.

 In government, Corey has served as Deputy House Leader, Deputy Whip and as a member of the Standing Committee on Human Services, Public Accounts and Private Bills Committees.

-At the opening of the 28th Legislature, Corey was elected Speaker, the Assembly’s presiding officer.
-He serves as Chair of the Privileges House Committee and the House Services Committee.
+At the opening of the 28th Legislature Corey was elected Speaker, the Assembly’s presiding officer.
+He serves as Chair of the Board of Internal Economy, the Privileges House Committee and the House Services Committee.

 Corey was born and raised in Esterhazy, Saskatchewan.
 He currently resides in Saskatoon with his wife Danielle.

 Office: 1 - 3012 Louise Street, Saskatoon, SK, S7J 3L8